anthonycaccese/techdweeb-es-de/readme.md

 ## **Features**

-- Custom TD Background artwork (Mom's basement!)
+- Custom TD Background artwork
-- 9 unique colour schemes to choose from
+- 9 unique colour schemes to choose from (and the ability to define your own)
 - System icons for all the popular systems
 - Custom fonts and interface design
 - Detailed gameslist view with pixel-riffic overlay